gto76/python-cheatsheet/README.md

 * **An object with `'filter(<LogRecord>)'` method (or the method itself) can be added to loggers and handlers via addFilter().
 Message is dropped if filter() returns a false value.**
 * **Logging messages generated by libraries are passed to the root's handlers.
 Level of the library's logger can be set with `'log.getLogger("<library>").setLevel(<str>)'`.**

-#### Creates a logger that writes all messages to a file and sends them to the root's handler that prints warnings or higher:
+#### Logger that writes messages to file and sends them to the root's handler that prints warnings or higher:
 ```python
 >>> logger = log.getLogger('my_module')
 >>> handler = log.FileHandler('test.log', encoding='utf-8')